magoubb2/42-Cursus/README.md

 > This implementation will need to execute the same as the real one for the specified place holders.

 -----------------------------------------------------------------

-> Born2beroot done but need to be evaluated.
+## Born2beroot :computer:

+This project aims to introduce you to the wonderful world of virtualization.

 > Working on Pipex.6